PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-10 04:25:28
+Last updated: 2024-04-10 04:29:00
-Random Quote: If you waste time trying to get people to love you, you'll end up the most popular dead man in town.  -  Bronn
+Random Quote: I like my testicles attached to my body, rather than rolling around next to some eyeliner in Robin's purse.
+Stinson out! - Barney Stinson